 - Who will pay ongoing bills and expenses until a final judgment is issued

 Furthermore, the court may require mediation before your case proceeds to trial.
 During mediation, you and your spouse will work with an impartial third party to attempt to reach an agreement on your contested issues.
-If this can be done, an agreement will be submitted to the court for approval and become part of your divorce decree.

 In a contested divorce, you, your spouse, and your attorneys will engage in the discovery process.
 This is where both sides gather information about each other’s assets, finances, and other relevant issues.
-Discovery allows both sides to be fully informed about each other’s financial and living situation before attempting to reach a settlement or going to trial.

-Some methods used during the discovery process include
+Some methods used during the discovery process include:

 - Interrogatories, or written questions, that require detailed responses by the other spouse